LOOP115/Shared_White_Board/README.md

 * An online peer list should be maintained and displayed.
 * All the peers will see the identical image of the whiteboard, as well as have the privilege of doing all the operations.
 * Online peers can choose to leave whenever they want.
 The manager can kick someone out at any time.
 * When the manager quits, the application will be terminated.
-All the peers will get a message notifying them.
+All the peers will get a canvas notifying them.